-The Health Officer’s Order will remain in effect until further notice.
-The Governor’s Order is also in effect until further notice.
+The Health Officer’s order will remain in effect until July 3, 2020.
+The Governor’s order is in effect until further notice.

 The Health Officer will be closely monitoring the situation including directives from the Governor and State Public Health Officer every day in order to determine what adjustments make sense.

 What is the difference between “sheltering in place” and “social distancing”?